Content Delivery Networks (CDN): Good or Bad for SEO?

 Old news: Load speed matters for SEO.
 The slower your website, the lower your rank.
 Because Google doesn’t want a bad user experience.

-Once a website gets bigger and the sessions increase, sometimes all they need to do is move the web server to a faster web server host: either to a co-location, to self-owned server infrastructures or nowadays to a scalable cloud computing platform such as Amazon Web Services (AWS), Google Cloud or even to a faster CMS provider such as WPEngine.
+nce a website gets bigger and the sessions increase, sometimes all they need to do is move the web server to a faster web server host: either to a co-location, to self-owned server infrastructures or nowadays to a scalable cloud computing platform such as Amazon Web Services (AWS), Google Cloud or even to a faster CMS provider such as WPEngine.
 This seems to be the first step to provide a better and faster web experience.

 But when your website becomes a giant, traffic and speed once again become a challenge.
 Especially when you have to deliver millions of files such as images through your website every day, you will face severe symptoms of slowdowns.
 It starts with compromised bandwidth and server speed.
-Not long later, it will affect user experience, and eventually: Google will find out that you can’t serve your users as intended and will rank your website down.
+Not long later, it will affect user experience, and eventually Google will find out that you can’t satisfy your users with speed and will rank your website down.

 While more sessions are considered an SEO heaven, at the same time the slowdown it causes is the SEO’s worst nightmare.
 Welcome to the SEO vicious circle!

 Why Use a CDN?

 The main reason to use CDNs is to increase the speed and load time of web pages.
 Quite simply solve the annoying delay.
 Especially websites such as news organizations that have millions of images, have to face a huge amount of data traffic caused by images, articles and also other media files such as videos.

 Of course, without having a CDN, you could still try to overcome this challenge by installing load balancers to your server ecosystem and redesign the database infrastructure — on top of that you might have to extend the number of servers, and have to constantly think about getting more bandwidth, and not least but least but last your should have WebP anyway.